 - damage to the sensory nerve that supplies sensation to the lips and tongue

 - dry sockets

 After the procedure, our assistants will review your post-operative instructions with your escort.
 We ask that you follow these instructions closely, as they will make you most comfortable following your procedure.
 If you were sedated, you will be comfortable and drowsy when you leave the office.
 Most patients prefer to go home and rest with no other physical or scholastic activities planned for a few days.
 With any medical procedure, there can be unexpected results.
 These can include delayed healing, infection and post-operative numbness or tingling in your lip, chin, or tongue.
-Dr. Albanese, Dr. Edmunds, Dr. Blount or Dr. Theberge will review relevant post-operative events with you and answer any questions during your office visit.
+Dr. Albanese, Dr. Edmunds, Dr. Blount, Dr. Theberge or Dr. Spink will review relevant post-operative events with you and answer any questions during your office visit.

 Do You Or A Loved One Need Your Wisdom Teeth Removed?